anthonyrisinger/cga/6/cga+02.md

 ### Chapter 2: The Power of Reflection: The Universal Operator

 Stand before a mirror.
 Raise your right hand—your reflection raises its left.
 Step forward—your reflection steps backward.
-The mirror transforms the entire world through a devastatingly simple rule: reverse everything perpendicular to the mirror's surface while preserving everything parallel to it.
-This operation, so intuitive that children grasp it immediately, holds the key to unifying all of geometry.
+The mirror transforms the entire world through a clear and simple rule: reverse everything perpendicular to the mirror's surface while preserving everything parallel to it.
+This operation, so intuitive that children grasp it immediately, provides an excellent starting point for exploring geometric transformations.

 Try this experiment.
 Take two mirrors and place them at a 45-degree angle.
 Look at an object reflected in the first mirror, then reflected again in the second.
 The object has rotated by 90 degrees—exactly twice the angle between the mirrors.
 Add a third mirror and you can create any rotation in space.
 Four mirrors can produce any rigid transformation whatsoever.

-This isn't mathematical coincidence.
-It's revealing the innate architecture of geometric transformation itself.
+This observation reveals interesting mathematical structure that we can explore more deeply.

 #### The Experimental Journey

 Let's formalize what we've observed.
 Set up a coordinate system with a mirror along the yz-plane.
 A point at position $(x, y, z)$ reflects to position $(-x, y, z)$.
-The transformation follows an unmistakable pattern:
+The transformation follows a clear pattern:
 - Components parallel to the mirror (y and z) remain unchanged
 - The component perpendicular to the mirror (x) reverses sign